mdn/stumptown-content/project-docs/javascript-linter-spec.md

 #### data.specifications

 To satisfy this ingredient a page must have a section demarcated by `H2#Specifications`.
-It must contain either a call to the `{{SpecName}}` macro, or a text node containing the text "Not part of any standard".
+It must contain either a call to the `{{SpecName}}` macro, or a text node containing the text "Not part of any standard.".

 #### data.browser_compatibility